 - Before holding this meeting, the Company will be accepting questions in advance from shareholders via the internet.
+For the method of submitting questions in advance, please see page 4.
 On the day of the General Meeting of Shareholders, we intend to answer all or part of the questions received from the website for receiving shareholder questions in advance. - The website for receiving shareholder questions in advance cannot be used to submit a motion. - In the event of a correction to the matters for electronic provision, the fact of the correction, and the matters before and after correction, will be posted on the above websites on the internet. - For shareholders who requested provision of written documents, documents containing the matters for electronic provision will also be sent.
 However, based on the provisions of Article 18, paragraph (2) of the Company's Articles of Incorporation, these documents will not contain the following matters. - (i) Consolidated statement of changes in equity in the consolidated financial statements - (ii) Notes to consolidated financial statements in the consolidated financial statements - (iii) Non-consolidated statement of changes in equity in the non-consolidated financial statements - (iv) Individual notes to financial statements in the non-consolidated financial statements